 Students not meeting specific requirements may be admitted provisionally and be asked to fulfill deficiencies in addition to the regular schedule of courses.

-The Master of Science in Human Services Planning and Administration requires:
+The Master of Science in Human Services Planning and Administration requires a minimum of:

 Thesis Option: 33 credits including 3 thesis credits or